1313e/CMasher/docs/source/user/introduction.rst

 ============
 Description
 -----------
-The *CMasher* package provides a collection of scientific colormaps to be used by different *Python* packages and projects, mainly `matplotlib`_ (see `here <https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html>`_ for an overview of all their colormaps as of v3.1.0).
+The *CMasher* package provides a collection of scientific colormaps to be used by different *Python* packages and projects, mainly in combination with `matplotlib`_ (see `here <https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html>`_ for an overview of all their colormaps as of v3.1.0).
 The colormaps in *CMasher* are all designed to be perceptually uniform sequential, most of them are color vision deficiency (CVD; colorblind) friendly and they cover a wide range of different color combinations to accommodate for most applications.
 It offers several alternatives to commonly used colormaps, like *chroma* and *rainforest* for *jet*; *sunburst* for *hot*; *neutral* for *binary*; and *fusion* and *redshift* for *coolwarm*.
 All colormaps presented here were made using the `viscm`_ package.